 To view all previous posts in this series, click here.

+We are chatting today about making flying geese units.
 If you’ve ever made my Little Miss quilt then you know this method already.
 It’s also used in Anthologie.
 What I like about it so much is that not only do you get 4 flying geese units, but you also have no waste.
 Begone tiny little leftover triangles that we can’t ever find a use for!

 You need no special tools for this method either, just basic sewing supplies

 So get comfy, find something fragrant to sip and let’s learn all about it.